What’s going on with Scooter Braun’s artist roster? Here’s what we know and what’s still speculation

 As the story continues to unfold, here’s everything we know — and everything we don’t — about what's going with Scooter Braun and his powerful client roster.

 Without confirmation from artists, their teams, or Braun himself, changes to Braun's roster are conjectural.
-AP reached out to every artist listed as being managed by Braun on the SB Projects website and only heard back from a select few.
+AP reached out to every artist listed as being managed under Braun's company, SB Projects, on their official website and only heard back from a select few.

+A person familiar with SB Projects’ business dealings, who was not authorized to speak publicly, told the AP the artists on the company's roster have day-to-day managers who are not Braun, and he consults with them.
+The person noted that no single person would be able to manage his roster of some of the biggest names in music on their own.

 The site mentions his company's "past and present work" and includes artists Braun no longer works with, including Hilary Duff and J Balvin.